Paulinus of Nola: Relics

-About 800 Prince Grimoald III of Benevento removed Paulinus's bones as relics.
+In about 800 Prince Grimoald III of Benevento removed Paulinus's bones as relics.

 From the 11th century they rested at the church of Saint Adalbert, now Saint Bartholomew, on the island in the Tiber in Rome.
 In 1908 Pope Pius X permitted them to be translated to the new cathedral at Nola, where they were reinterred on 15 May 1909.

 The bones are now found in the small Sicilian city of Sutera, where they dedicate a feast day, and conduct a procession for the saint at Easter each year.

 Modern devotion to Saint Paulinus

 The people of modern-day Nola and the surrounding regions remain devoted to Saint Paulinus.
-His feast day is celebrated annually in Nola during "La Festa dei Gigli" (the Feast of the Lilies), in which Gigli and several large statues in honor of the saint, placed on towers, are carried upon the shoulders of the faithful around the city.
+His feast day is celebrated annually in Nola during La Festa dei Gigli (the Feast of the Lilies), in which Gigli and several large statues in honor of the saint, placed on towers, are carried upon the shoulders of the faithful around the city.
 In the United States the descendants of Italian immigrants from Nola and Brusciano continue the tradition in Brooklyn.
-This proud tradition is also kept alive in East Harlem, held on Giglio Way by the Giglio Society of East Harlem and on Long Island in Franklin Square with the Sons of San Paulino di Nola.
+This proud tradition is also kept alive in East Harlem, held on Giglio Way by the Giglio Society of East Harlem and on Long Island in West Hempstead with the Sons of San Paulino di Nola.

 Paulinus is also venerated in the Eastern Orthodox Church, where his feast day commemorated on 23 January.